PetTravel.com

 internal and external parasite treatment

-Before your dog or cat can enter the United Arab Emirates, your veterinarian should treat your pet against interal and external parasites within 14 days of transport.
+Shortly before your dog or cat can enter the United Arab Emirates, your veterinarian should treat your pet against interal and external parasites.

 8.